laurenoldham1202/abq-parks-schools/README.md

 ## Interactive Map

-This webmap will utilize Leaflet libraries to allow for cartographic visualization and interactivity within the browser.
+This webmap will utilize Leaflet's javascript library to allow for cartographic visualization and interactivity within the browser.

-Other libraries used in this map
+Other libraries used in this map:
  - jquery to request json data from the remote repository

 ### Establish a figure/ground perspective and a visual hierarchy.

-First its important analyze the data and consider what this information is intended to represent.
+First, take a look at the data and consider what this information is intended to represent.

 1. County Shape (a polygon encompassing nearly all the other data)
 2. City Limit Shape (a polygon mostly within the county data above)